 - 1. Turn each of the PDU circuit breaker switches to the "on" position. - 2.
 Power up the system.
-If you are not familiar with the proper power-on procedure, review the section "Powering the System On and Off" on page 8. - 3.
+If you are not familiar with the proper power down procedure, review the section "Powering the System On and Off" in Chapter 1. - 3.
 Verify that the LEDs on the system power supplies and system blades turn on and illuminate green which indicates that the power-on procedure is proceeding properly.